 But then I realized the only way to fuck up the Safari is to just not do it. - Rob Williams

-When Rob launched the first version of Workshop for freelancers, only one person signed up.
+When Rob launched the first version of Folyo, only one person signed up.
 He almost shut the whole thing down.
 4 months later, he was earning over $10/k month in recurring revenue.
 What happened?